 Heart-block is to be suspected clinically in cases of very slow pulse-25 to 30 or thereabouts-whether or not this is associated with apoplectic seizures.
-A certain diagnosis cannot be made without an electrocardiogram or tracings from the jugular bulb and from the radial simultaneously.
+A certain diagnosis cannot be made without tracings from the jugular bulb and from the radial simultaneously.